imjoshellis/tokyonight.nvim/README.md

+A _heavily_ customized tokyonight theme because I'm not ready to write my own theme from scratch.
+Forked from https://github.com/folke/tokyonight.nvim

 # 🏙 Tokyo Night

 A dark and light Neovim theme written in Lua ported from the Visual Studio Code [TokyoNight](https://github.com/enkia/tokyo-night-vscode-theme) theme.
 Includes extra themes for Kitty, Alacritty, iTerm and Fish.